electricimp/AzureIoTHub/examples/IoT Hub Env Example - Auto Register/README.md

 ## What You Learn

-* How to configure your device with BlinkUp.
+* How to configure your imp-enabled device with BlinkUp.
 * How to use the Electric Imp IDE.
 * How to create an Azure IoT Hub and get your connection string.
 * How to register your device with your IoT Hub.